marcosdh1987/django_store_haiku/README.md

 -- Build the image into a conteiner

-docker build -t storename .
+docker build -t "storename" .

 -- run the conteiner

-docker run -dp <externalPort>:<internalPort>
+docker run -dp "externalPort":"internalPort"

 ## Local Usage